osxmidi/LinVst/Realtime-Audio-Config/README.md

 @audio - memlock unlimited
 #@audio - nice -19

-Also, installing the rtirq-init and irqbalance packages might be useful.
+Also, installing the rtirq-init (rtirq for Manjaro) and irqbalance packages might be useful.